miku/siskin/docs/ai-etc/README.md

 * Crossref has an [API](https://www.crossref.org/documentation/retrieve-metadata/rest-api/)
 * we sync updates from the API, daily
-* currently about 4.3TB of raw data, we create monthly snapshots (last snapshot took 589m22.691s with the actual [compaction](https://github.com/ubleipzig/filterline#use-case-data-compaction) taking 217min, result contains 144,325,200 records, 754GB)
+* currently about 4.3TB of raw data (438,925,575 records), we create monthly snapshots (last snapshot took 589m22.691s with the actual [compaction](https://github.com/ubleipzig/filterline#use-case-data-compaction) taking 217min, result contains 144,325,200 records, 754GB)